anshikag31/Assessment-Recommendation-System/README.md

 4.Dependencies

-scikit-learn, torch, transformers, fuzzywuzzy, re, json, requests
+scikit-learn, torch, transformers, fuzzywuzzy, re, json, requests

-Local support for BERT model loading (with fallback to HuggingFace Hub)
+Local support for BERT model loading (with fallback to HuggingFace Hub)

 5.Results (Sample Case)

 Query: "Looking for a Java Developer with soft skills for a 40 min assessment"

 Top Matches:
-Core Java (Advanced Level) | SHL ✅
+Core Java (Advanced Level) | SHL
-Java 8 (New) | SHL ✅
+Java 8 (New) | SHL
-Core Java (Entry Level)  | SHL ✅
+Core Java (Entry Level)  | SHL
-Java frameworks (New)  | SHL ✅
+Java frameworks (New)  | SHL
-Java Design Patterns (New) | SHL ✅
+Java Design Patterns (New) | SHL

 Scoring matched the expected relevant assessments, verifying the accuracy and domain alignment.

-📊 Final Evaluation:
+6. Final Evaluation:
 Mean Recall@10: 0.2243
 MAP@10: 0.0985

-✅ Key Features
+7. Key Features
-Handles natural language input with partial or vague descriptions Incorporates skill-role-soft skill heuristics Filters by duration and experience
+Handles natural language input with partial or vague descriptions Incorporates skill-role-soft skill heuristics
+Filters by duration and experience
-Designed to scale with any structured assessment catalog
+Designed to scale with any structured assessment catalog

 URL of the webapp that you built?
 Please make sure that it is functioning and reachable for us to try - https://assessment-recommendation-system-gtzdef2pbjzyjebofmy5nj.streamlit.app/

 Get API end point which can be queried using a query or piece of text and returns result in JSON? - https://assessment-recommendation-system-3p5c.onrender.com/recommend?query=I%20am%20hiring%20for%20Java%20developers%20who%20can%20also%20collaborate%20effectively%20with%20my%20business%20teams.%20Looking%20for%20an%20assessment(s)%20that%20can%20be%20co
+(enter the query in the link, after query = )